identicalsnowflake/elm-dynamic-style/README.md

 div (hover [("color","blue","lightblue")]) [text "so cool!"]
 ```

-You may user the primed versions as shorthand to provide a base list of
+You may use the primed versions as shorthand to provide a base list of
 styles, like this:

 ```haskell